Trainable Dynamic Mask Sparse Attention: Experiments

 \subsection{Experimental Settings}

-\paragraph{Baselines.} To thoroughly evaluate DMA, we benchmark it against the representative baselines surveyed in Section~\ref{sec:related_work}.
-First, we compared DMA with various mainstream attention variants in terms of pre-training perplexity across different model scales, and further validated DMA's advantages in long-sequence information retrieval and computational efficiency in the challenging multi-query associative recall task, as well as its speed test in Section~\ref{sec:variants_comparison}.
-Next, we tested the speedup of our kernel implementations compared to full attention in Section~\ref{sec:impl_comparison}.
-Finally, we conducted a comparative evaluation of DMA, NSA, and MHA on a 1.7B parameter scale Transformer model pre-trained on 40B tokens, and assessed their performance on downstream benchmark tasks and needle-in-a-haystack tests in Section~\ref{sec:performance_comparison}.
-These experiments demonstrate that DMA significantly improves computational efficiency while surpassing the performance of existing methods.
+\paragraph{Baselines.} To thoroughly evaluate DMA, we benchmarked it against representative baselines surveyed in Section~\ref{sec:related_work}.
+First, we compared DMA with various mainstream attention variants in terms of pre-training perplexity at different model scales, further validating DMA's advantage in long-sequence information retrieval through the challenging multi-query associative recall task, and tested the efficiency of our kernel compared to other optimized implementations in Section~\ref{sec:variants_comparison}.
+Second, we compared DMA, NSA, and MHA on a 1.7B parameter Transformer model pre-trained and supervisedly fine-tuned on 40B tokens, evaluating them on downstream benchmark tasks and needle-in-a-haystack tests in Section~\ref{sec:performance_comparison}.

 \paragraph{Training Settings.} All experiments were conducted using the open-source PyTorch images~\citep{nv2022pytorch} and the Transformers framework~\citep{wolf-etal-2020-transformers}.
 For model configuration, we consistently employed the NeoX tokenizer~\citep{black2022gpt}, the AdamW optimizer~\citep{Loshchilov2017FixingWD}, and the WSD learning rate scheduler~\citep{hägele2024scalinglawscomputeoptimaltraining}, while strictly adhering to the Optimal Hyperparameter Scaling Law~\citep{li2025predictablescalei} and the Chinchilla~\citep{hoffmann2022empirical} standard protocol throughout our training on the SmolLMCorpus~\citep{benallal2024smollmcorpus} dataset.
 For evaluation frameworks, we utilized the LM evaluation harness~\citep{eval-harness} from EleutherAI for perplexity tasks, and the lighteval~\citep{Clémentine2023lighteval} from HuggingFace for downstream tasks.